alxvallejo/promptd/README.md

 - Google OAuth for secure authentication
 - Environment variables for sensitive data
 - Automatic user profile creation with data extraction from OAuth metadata
+- Secure image storage with user-based access control

+## 📸 Image Upload (Activities)

+The Activities category supports drag & drop image uploads with the following features:

+- **Drag & Drop Interface**: Simply drag images onto the Activities category interface
+- **File Validation**: Only accepts image files (PNG, JPG, GIF, etc.) up to 10MB each
+- **Secure Storage**: Images are stored in Supabase Storage with user-based access control
+- **Rich Previews**: Uploaded images appear as rich previews with file information
+- **Error Handling**: Clear error messages for invalid files or upload failures

+### Usage
+1. Select the "Activities" category
+2. Drag image files onto the interface or click to browse
+3. Images are automatically uploaded and appear as previews
+4. Submit your pick with text and/or images

 ## 🔗 Link Previews